fuankarion/lab_vision/lab8_cnn/Lab8.md

 ### Results
-Figure 1 shows the error and  Top5 error during a training process limited to 1 hour in a Nvidia Tesla K40
+Figure 1 shows the error and  Top5 error during a training process limited to 35 minutes in a Nvidia Tesla K40

 <img src="Train.png" alt="Train" width="800" height="500">